 Spiritual Truths about the Glory of God and the Holy Spirit

 The Glory of God and the Holy Spirit is the same Person who raised Christ Jesus from the dead.
 Rom.
-6: 4 reads, “as Christ was raised up from the dead by the glory of the Father.”
+6:4 reads, “as Christ was raised up from the dead by the glory of the Father.”
 And in Rom.
-8:11 the Apostle Paul says: “if the Spirit of him that raised up Christ from the dead…” These two verses of scripture teach that the Holy Spirit and the Glory of God is the same Person.
+8:11 the Apostle Paul says: “if the Spirit of him that raised up Christ from the dead…” These two verses of scripture teach that the Holy Spirit and the Glory of God are the same Person.

 From 2Cor.
 3:17 we learn that the Spirit of our resurrected Lord Jesus Christ is the Holy Spirit.
 The Spirit of our resurrected Lord Jesus Christ and the Holy Spirit of the Glory of God are the same.
 They are within each other (John 14:10, 11).
 Therefore, the one can never appear without the other.